johansatge/nwjs-macappstore/COMPILING.md

 Some warnings may appear during the compilation.

-When it is done, you can get test binary: `nwjs-source/src/out/Release/nwjs.app`.
+When it is done, you can test the binary: `nwjs-source/src/out/Release/nwjs.app`.